2pai/wit-iot/readme-en.md

 ### Create MQTT Connector

 To communicate with the IoT devices via API Gateway, we will use the MQTT Protocol(TCP).
-The main reason why we used the MQTT Protocol is to make our application can handle requests in asynchronous mode and didn't block the other process.
-For other reasons, MQTT was the protocol that was commonly used to communicate with IoT devices.
+The main reason why we use the MQTT Protocol is to make our application can handle requests in asynchronous mode and didn't block the other processes.
+For other reasons, MQTT is the protocol that is commonly used to communicate with IoT devices.

 To create a connector, we create file `mqtt.ts` in `./src/backend/`